intraweb-modules13/IWmain/docs/readme.txt

 //************************
 // Module installation
 //************************
-Locate the files of the modules IW_main in the modules directory, install and active it following the usual methods used in Zikula modules.
+Locate the files of the modules IWmain in the modules directory, install and active it following the usual methods used in Zikula modules.

 Remember that the follow permission is necessary:

-group  IW_main           ::     read
+group  IWmain           ::     read

 to make possible users access to this module.